tmpfs/pageloop/data/app/docs/api/index.md

 Create a file for an application, if the file already exists an error is returned.
-Note that because file extensions can be changed when files are published.
+Note that because file extensions can be changed when files are published conflicts are also detected on the published file name.
 For example, if you have an existing file named `document.html` and try to create a file named `document.md` it is an error as the published URLs would conflict.